 Stephanie Martin joined Adams and Reese in 2010 following the firm’s expansion into Florida.
-She has been practicing law in Florida since 2006 and concentrates her practice on civil, commercial, and real estate litigation.
+Practicing law since 2006, she has a strong background in commercial and business litigation, financial services litigation, and real estate litigation.

 Stephanie is experienced in all stages of the litigation process.
-She has extensive experience drafting pleadings, motions, and discovery; conducting depositions; arguing dispositive motions; handling evidentiary hearings; assisting with trials; and handling appeals.
+She has extensive experience drafting pleadings, motions, and discovery; conducting depositions; arguing dispositive motions; handling evidentiary hearings; presenting expert testimony; assisting with trials; and handling appeals.
 Stephanie is particularly adept at complex motion practice; by combining the information gained through discovery and depositions with her careful legal research, she is able to prepare and argue motions in order to narrow the issues and eliminate meritless claims and defenses raised by other parties during the early stages of litigation.
 Stephanie is also experienced in negotiation, mediation, and arbitration.

 In the community, Stephanie is active in various civic, religious, charitable, and pro bono organizations, including the Diocese of St. Petersburg and Nativity Catholic Church.
-In 2012, she was appointed to the Board of Trustees of Catholic Charities for the Diocese of St. Petersburg, Inc., which operates extensive life and shelter ministries for residents of the extended Tampa Bay area.
+In 2012, she was appointed to the Board of Trustees of Catholic Charities for the Diocese of St. Petersburg, Inc., which operates extensive life, social service, and shelter ministries for residents of the extended Tampa Bay area.
 Stephanie also speaks regularly at Nativity Catholic Church events and is currently training with her husband to lead Worldwide Marriage Encounter retreats.

 Click for headshot